 - Just Co Café – Enjoy S$50 OFF per booking on holiday packages.
 Exclusively for Just Co members only (Member card must be shown at point of purchase)

-The following booking fees apply to online bookings only:
+The following servicing fee applies to online bookings only:

-- Online International flight bookings will incur a booking fee of $15 SGD per person
+- Online International flight bookings will incur a servicing fee of $15 SGD per person.

 - Changes to International bookings will incur a fee of $75 SGD per passenger per booking in addition to supplier change fees.

 - Cancellations to International bookings will incur a fee of $150 SGD per passenger per booking in addition to supplier cancellation fees.

 The above servicing fees are non-refundable for changes of mind or cancellations by you.

 WE ARE UNABLE TO PROVIDE A REFUND TO YOU UNTIL WE RECEIVE THE FUNDS FROM THE RELEVANT SUPPLIER.

 Cancelled bookings will incur charges.
 These charges can be up to 100% of the cost of the booking, regardless of whether travel has commenced.
 Fees will also apply where a booking is changed or tickets or other travel documents are re-issued.
 Where we incur any liability for a cancellation fee or charge for any booking which you cancel, you agree to indemnify us for the amount of that fee or charge.